 You can see how this mushroom got its name!
 Lion’s Mane is found on the branches of hardwood in many regions of the world where it has many amusing nicknames such as satyr’s beard and pom pom mushroom.

 However, Lion’s Mane is most widely known in traditional Chinese medicine where is it praised for its anti-inflammatory and cognitive-enhancing properties.
 This mushroom is packed full of vitamins and minerals and other bioactive compounds that are known to promote good health.

 This is a great mushroom brew base that can be supercharged with other ingredients.
 This super easy coffee mushroom recipe uses a combination of dried mushrooms and other ingredients such as honey or ginger that you can tweak to your liking.

-Getting your hands on some of these hard to read funky ingredients might seem daunting but trust me most of these can be sourced in a health shop or online at places like Amazon.
+Getting your hands on some of these hard to read funky ingredients might seem daunting but trust me most of these can be sourced in a health shop or online.